JargonInc/jargon-sdk-nodejs/packages/alexa-skill-sdk/README.md

   /**
    * Has alexa listen for speech from the user.
 If the user doesn't respond within 8 seconds
    * then has alexa reprompt with the provided reprompt speech
-   * @param {RenderItem} repromptSpeechOutput The item to render for the reprompt conent
+   * @param {RenderItem} repromptSpeechOutput The item to render for the reprompt content
    * @param {boolean} merge If provided, overrides the mergeSpeakAndReprompt setting in the response builder's options
    * True merges the rendered content with previously rendered content; false replaces any previous content
    * @returns {ResponseBuilder}